Refractive error: Medical treatment

-Atropine has believed to slow the progression of near-sightedness and is administered in combination with multifocal lenses.
-These, however, need further research.
+Atropine is believed to slow the progression of near-sightedness when administered in combination with multifocal lenses.
+This, however, needs further research.

 Prevention

 Strategies being studied to slow worsening include adjusting working conditions, increasing the time children spend outdoors, and special types of contact lenses.
 In children special contact lenses appear to slow worsening of nearsightedness.

 A number of questionnaires exist to determine quality of life impact of refractive errors and their correction.

 Epidemiology

+It is estimated that at least 2 billion people in the world have refractive errors.
 The number of people globally with refractive errors that have not been corrected was estimated at 660 million (10 per 100 people) in 2013.